 Female first, but males too

-Whether it is the explicit songs the women sing at the time of a wedding, or the headstrong lead woman who will neither fear the men for their physical strength or for their place in the social hierarchy, this is a book about all shades of rural women, but also about the men.
+Whether it is the explicit songs the women sing at the time of a wedding or the headstrong lead woman who will neither fear the men for their physical strength nor for their place in the social hierarchy, this is a book about all shades of rural women, but also about the men.

 But at the end of the day, it is a story and at that, it excels.
 The sounds and sights of the Thar desert, their traditions and their routines, (such as those of a travelling chronicler of village history or the travelling tribe which died protecting their king) come richly alive neither glorifying the idyll nor sitting in judgement upon it, although the use of the vernacular is lesser in this one compared to Daura, which works against it.
-So while on some instances, Bhaunri calls her father-in-law, ‘sasar’, at others, he is addressed as ‘father-in-law’.
-Her husband though, is fittingly, ‘Dhola’ or other such pet name, and her mother-in-law, ‘Mai’.
+So while in some instances, Bhaunri calls her father-in-law, ‘sasar’, in others, he is addressed as ‘father-in-law’.
+Her husband though is fittingly, ‘Dhola’ or another such pet name, and her mother-in-law, ‘Mai’.

 Above everything, Upadhyay’s writing wins.
-It is raw, so that when Bheema and Bhaunri are making love, you feel it, and you also feel rage at the entitlement of the males, you feel joy at the triumphs of our lead heroine and pain at her sorrows as well as that of the mother-in-law.
+It is raw so that when Bheema and Bhaunri are making love, you feel it, and you also feel rage at the entitlement of the males, you feel joy at the triumphs of our lead heroine and pain at her sorrows as well as the mother-in-law.
 And for that, this is worth a read.

 You advise me, father-in-law, but what about him? is a man taught about the kind of love that keeps a woman, that makes her eyes droop, not because she wishes to please him, but because she is pleased in her heart?
 Do men only know the khota kind of love, spurious like a gilt ornament, which only pleases the eye for a few days?
 Not the real kundan which shines brighter as time passes?
 Don’t teach me about love, father-in-law.
 What do you know about it?
 Your wife trembles at your footstep.
 That is not love.
 Love doesn’t fear anything, it doesn’t even fear losing itself.